arnabganguly/HDInsighthivemigration/README.md

 #  Upgrade from HDInsight 3.6 Hive(2.1.0) cluster to HDInsight 4.0 Hive(3.1.0) cluster

-This lab explains the steps needed to upgrade from an HDInsight Hadoop(Hive) 3.6 cluster to HDInsight Hadoop(Hive) 4.0 cluster.
+This lab explains the steps needed to upgrade from an [HDInsight Hadoop(Hive) 3.6](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-release-notes-archive) cluster to an [HDInsight Hadoop(Hive) 4.0](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-version-release) cluster.

 HDInsight 4.0 brings upgraded versions for all Apache components , but for this lab we specifically focus on the Hive versions.